6-Day French wine tour: Champagne, Bordeaux, Loire Valley

 St. Emilion

-This wine growing city is one of the most prestigious in the country, though it might not have the same name recognition as Bordeaux or Champagne.
-Take an hour to discover their world-class Grand Cru wines, and the medieval monuments.
-The church in particular is unique on the Way of St. James - it was partly carved into the hillside!
+This wine-growing city is one of the most prestigious in the country, though it might not have the same name recognition as Bordeaux or Champagne.
+Take an hour to discover their world-class Grand Cru wines and medieval monuments.
+The church, in particular, is unique on the Way of St. James - it was partly carved into the hillside!

 Arrival in Bordeaux